-Non-employee directors of the Company purchased a total of \$1,100,000 of the 2014 Secured Notes, either directly or through a trust.
-The Company's placement agents earned cash commissions of \$145,500 as well as warrants to purchase 72,750 shares of the Company's common stock.
+The Company's placement agents earned cash commissions of \$145,500 as well as warrants (the "placement agent warrants") to purchase shares of the Company's common stock.
 The placement agent warrants have the same terms and conditions as the investor warrants.
-The placement agent cash commissions, the \$30,210 fair value of the placement agent warrants, and other offering expenses, aggregating \$76,186, were recorded as deferred financing costs and are classified as other assets.
-These deferred financing costs are being amortized to interest expense over the term of the 2014 Secured Notes using the effective interest method.
+The placement agent cash commissions, the fair value of the placement agent warrants, and other offering expenses were recorded as deferred financing costs and are presented as reductions of the carrying amount of the 2014 Secured Notes in the accompanying consolidated balance sheets.
+These deferred financing costs, having an unamortized balance of \$11,430 and \$32,660 at December 31, 2018 and 2017, respectively, are being amortized to interest expense over the contractual life, as amended as described above, of the 2014 Secured Notes using the effective interest method.